zhakhverdyan/Capstone2-efficient-ECG-review/README.md

 **Dataset:** MIT-BIH Arrhythmia dataset available at https://physionet.org/content/mitdb/1.0.0/

 **Challenges:** Abnormal beats account for a minority of >90k labeled beats in the dataset.
 Moreover, they are unevenly distributed.
 A useful model should successfully identify abnormal beats in unseen patients, hence the train, validation, and test split has to be performed on records as apposed to beats.
 So in some sense there are only 44 distinct examples, and classes S and F are poorly represented (figure below).
 Note, I excluded class Q (n=15) before analysis, since there were too few samples.
-Also, there are technical artifacts complicating the analysis (see feature engineering).
+Also, there are technical artifacts in the records (see feature engineering).

 <img src="Images/class_distribution.png" width="1000">